bewie/BlackHole/README.md

 ```Bash
 /opt/BlackHole/manage.py runserver
 ```

 **IMPORTANT:** Don't forget to have a redis instance running (you can set the ip or hostname un the settings.py file variable called "redis_server")

 **IMPORTANT:** The user who runs the admin site mast have permissions to access to the logs but also to kill the processes (basically must be root)

-You can use nginx + gunicorn or apache
+You can use nginx + gunicorn or apache, use the gunicorn and nginx example files

 You are now ready to create users and start using it.